 Third layer: Bio-Core® Base

-To reduce its carbon footprint, all Amerisleep mattress layers are made from plant-based materials.
+To reduce its carbon footprint, all Amerisleep mattress layers are made using an eco-friendly, zero-emissions process.
 This includes the Bio-Core® layer which is designed to last decades and minimize sagging.

 Overall, the design of the Amerisleep AS2 mattress offers superb support for lower back pain sufferers.
 Its breathable layers deliver great temperature control and help to keep your spine in its natural alignment as you sleep.